10 Health Care Stocks Whale Activity In Today's Session - Benzinga

 These itemized elaborations have been created using the accompanying table.

-• For JNJ JNJ, we notice a call option trade that happens to be bullish, expiring in 6 day(s) on April 14, 2022.
-This event was a transfer of 31 contract(s) at a $170.00 strike.
-The total cost received by the writing party (or parties) was $40.9K, with a price of $1320.0 per contract.
-There were 9950 open contracts at this strike prior to today, and today 126 contract(s) were bought and sold.
+• For IDXX IDXX, we notice a call option trade that happens to be neutral, expiring in 249 day(s) on December 16, 2022.
+This event was a transfer of 16 contract(s) at a $650.00 strike.
+The total cost received by the writing party (or parties) was $30.8K, with a price of $1930.0 per contract.
+There were 508 open contracts at this strike prior to today, and today 120 contract(s) were bought and sold.

 Options Alert Terminology